Review Panel Terms of Reference (updated 15 Nov 2024)

 - refer the Panel’s advice back to the Panel for re-consideration.

-Reporting of Review Panel decisions
+Reporting of Review Panel Recommendations

-- The Review Panel must provide regular reports to the taskforce implementing the DSS Independent Review on:
+- The Review Panel must provide regular reports to the Taskforce implementing the DSS Independent Review on:

 - the costs involved;

-- the rationale for its decisions; and
+- the rationale for its recommendations; and

 - any trends and emerging issues.